 The Piggyback Hypothesis: explaining and mitigating emergent misalignment

 Why does finetuning a language model on narrow, misaligned examples make it broadly misbehave on totally unrelated questions?
-We trace the effect to a surprisingly small surface — the chat template prefix — and show that a simple training-time regularizer largely fixes it.
+We trace the effect to a surprisingly small surface — the chat-template tokens — and show that a simple training-time regularizer largely fixes it.

 Jiachen Zhao1 Zhengxuan Wu2 Aryaman Arora2 Yiyou Sun3 David Bau1 Weiyan Shi1